MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-database-submission.md

 ## Submitting COSA changes

-Once you’ve finished validation of the PPKG, you can [submit your COSA changes in the MOCP](mobile-operator-configuration-portal-guide.md#making-a-submission).
+Once you've finished validation of the PPKG, you can [submit your COSA changes in the MOCP](mobile-operator-configuration-portal-guide.md#making-a-submission).